marcusoftnet/marcusoftnet.github.io/_posts/2015-08-11-progress-indicators-estimates-and-plans.md

 Here's how the waiting played out, with about 1 minute between each update:

-- iTunes: Ready to play in 12 minutes - Kids: Oooooh... that's forever.
+- iTunes: Ready to play in 12 minutes - Kids: Ooh... that's forever.
-- iTunes: Ready to play in 8 minutes - Kids: Booooring!
+- iTunes: Ready to play in 8 minutes - Kids: Boring!
 - iTunes: Ready to play in 6 minutes - Kids: Hurry!
 Hurry!
 Hurry!
 - iTunes: Ready to play in 10 minutes - Kids: Huh?!
 - iTunes: Ready to play in 6 minutes - Kids: Yeah!
 Go iTunes!
 - iTunes: Ready to play in 2 minutes - Kids: Huh?!
 Now?
-- iTunes: Ready to play in 4 minutes - Kids: Daaaa-aaad! iTunes is stupid
+- iTunes: Ready to play in 4 minutes - Kids: Dad! iTunes is stupid
 - iTunes: Ready to play in 2 minutes - Kids: Yeah!
 - iTunes: Ready to play in 1 minutes - Kids: Sit down, dad.
 It starts now.
 - iTunes: Ready to play in 1 minutes - Kids: ...
-- iTunes: Ready to play in 1 minutes - Kids: Daaaa-aad!
+- iTunes: Ready to play in 1 minutes - Kids: Dad!
 Make it stop.
 - iTunes: Ready to play in 1 minutes - Kids: Let's watch TV instead.

 I'm actually sugar coating it a bit.
 In reality the last part went on for quite some time.